-says "Usable once only" is considered a One-Shot Treasure.
+"One-Shot" Items: A Treasure card that says "Usable once only" is considered a One-Shot Item.
 Most of these are used during combat to strengthen the players or the monsters, and may be played from your hand or from the table.
-Some have other effects, however, so read them carefully!
+Some have other effects, however, so read the card carefully!
 Discard these cards as soon as the combat is over or their effect is resolved.